 How did you first get involved with CLEBC?

 It was so many years ago, and I’m so old now I can’t honestly recall.
-I have solid memories from my early days learning so much from The Honourable Mr. Justice Burnyeat’s and Mr. Bury (QC)’s very capable presentations (Mr. Bury, QC is many years older than me).
+I have solid memories from my early days learning so much from The Honourable Mr. Justice Burnyeat’s and Mr. Bury (KC)’s very capable presentations (Mr. Bury, KC is many years older than me).

 Both have been extremely generous over the years with their time and expertise, helping tremendously those of us less familiar with this area.

 What are you currently working on (or have most recently worked on) with CLEBC?